Torches

 • Propane

-* Important Note: Each gas is subject to its own particular needs and precautions.
-As long as you acknowledge all the dangers and safety concerns and follow all precautions, you should be safe.
-Don’t use bottled gases if you are inebriated, high or whatever else you want to call it.
+* Important Note: Each gas is subject to particular needs and precautions.
+You should be safe if you acknowledge all the dangers and safety concerns and follow all precautions.
+Don’t use bottled gas if you are inebriated, high, or whatever else you want to call it.
 Seek advice from experts before you set up a soldering system.
-Check with your local fire department and/or your city or county’s regulations about storing and using bottled gasses.
-If you have a home studio – either in your garage, outbuilding, or home, be sure to make sure that your insurance company will cover any losses due to having acetylene, propane, or other bottled gas on your property as well.
+Check with your local fire department and/or city or county regulations about storing bottled gasses.
+If you have a home studio in your garage, outbuilding, or home, ensure that your insurance company will cover any losses due to acetylene, propane, or other bottled gas on your property.
 If you rent or live in a shared space like a condominium, check with your homeowner’s association, landlords, or other organization, group, or individual before setting up your soldering system.

 What’s the difference between a gas/air mixture and a gas/oxygen mixture?

-Below, are a few considerations when deciding if you want to use a gas/air or a gas/oxygen soldering setup.
+Below are a few considerations when deciding whether to use a gas/air or a gas/oxygen soldering setup.

 • One factor to consider is the cost.
 With a gas/oxygen setup, you will have two tanks to refill, two sets of regulators, and two different hoses.
-Also, a gas/oxygen setup will usually require flash arrestors and check valves (aka backflow preventer or reverse flow valve).
-When using two cases, these devices prevent the two gases from mixing together and moving into the hose which is why they are installed at the back of the torch handle, before the hose.
+Also, a gas/oxygen setup usually requires flash arrestors and check valves (backflow preventer or reverse flow valve).
+When using two cases, these devices prevent the two gases from mixing and moving into the hose, so they are installed at the back of the torch handle before the hose.

-• Obviously, having two of everything will cost you more.
-A gas/air mixture will require only one of each and cost considerably less.
-You also don’t have to worry about using flashback arrestors or check valves.
+• Having two of everything will cost you more.
+A gas/air mixture will require only one of each and will cost considerably less.
+You don’t have to worry about using flashback arrestors or check valves.
 Using just oxygen or just gas, you do not have to worry about flashbacks.
 A check valve will only allow the gas to flow in one direction.

 • A gas/air setup produces a less controllable flame.
 With a gas/oxygen setup, you have control over whether you are using an oxidizing flame (very little gas, good for soldering platinum), a neutral flame (50/50 mix of O2 and gas, good for general soldering), or a reducing flame (very little oxygen, producing less oxidation).
-While a gas/air mixture automatically adjusts the gas-to-air ratio offering you very little control over the type of flame that you have.
+A gas/air mixture automatically adjusts the gas-to-air ratio, offering you very little control over your flame type.

 • Another consideration is space – do you have the room for two tanks?
-The tanks need to be secured to a sturdy wall or a heavy-duty piece of furniture.
+The tanks must be secured to a sturdy wall or heavy-duty furniture.
 Do you have sufficient space for this?
 Oxygen tanks are usually much larger (taller) than gas cylinders.
 You burn through more oxygen than gas.
 With acetylene, the ratio of oxygen to gas is 1.2 of oxygen to 1 of gas.
 Propane has higher oxygen requirements and burns at a ratio of 4.3 of oxygen to 1 of gas.
 So, if you are using propane, you will need a larger oxygen tank.

-• If you are not allowed to have a soldering set up in your studio, think about visiting a makerspace like Chimera Art Space or a local school, studio, or workshop for your soldering needs.
+• If you cannot have a soldering set up in your studio, consider visiting a makerspace like Chimera Art Space or a local school, studio, or workshop for your soldering needs.
 Many offer low-priced membership.
-See my extensive listing of places to learn and work, here, on my Jewelry Instruction and Information page.
+See my extensive list of places to learn and work on my Jewelry Instruction and Information page.

 What is the safest torch and/or soldering setup?